Empirical Bayes large-scale multiple testing for high-dimensional binary outcome data: Numerical experiments

-We present two figures in this section, each consisting of nine subplots representing different combinations of $m$ and $s_n$.
-Figure \ref{fig:compare-q-Cl} plots the FDR of $q$-value and $\C\ell$-value procedures.
-The three solid lines in each subplot represent the FDR of the $q$-value procedure at three significant levels $t=0.2$ (red), $t = 0.1$ (blue), and $t = 0.05$ (green).
-The three dashed lines represent the FDR of $\C\ell$-value procedure with the same three levels.
-Figure \ref{fig:compare-all-proc} plots the FDR of the BH (red), $q$- (blue), $\C\ell$- (green), and $\ell$-value (yellow) procedures.
-The significant level is chosen to be $t=0.1$.
+Simulation results are presented in Figures \ref{fig:compare-q-Cl} and \ref{fig:compare-all-proc}.
+Each of nine subplots in both figures represents a pair of $m$ and $s_n$.
+Each line indicates the average values of 10,000 estimated FDRs from 45 different values of $\vartheta_0$.
+Figure \ref{fig:compare-q-Cl} plots the FDR results of $q$-value and $\adj\ell$-value procedures.
+The three solid lines in each subplot represents the FDR of the $q$-value procedure at $t=0.2$ (red), $t = 0.1$ (blue), and $t = 0.05$ (green).
+Similarly, the three dashed lines represent those of the $\adj\ell$-value procedure.
+Figure \ref{fig:compare-all-proc} compares the FDR of the BH (red), $q$- (blue), $\adj\ell$- (green), and $\ell$-value (yellow) procedures with the significant level set to $t=0.1$.